andrixxxx/443_edited/README.md

-# CENTOS 6x64 OCS PANEL AND VPS AUTOSCRIPT BY RADZVPN
+# CENTOS 6x64 OCS PANEL AND VPS AUTOSCRIPT

-OCSPANELCENTOS6 is made by RadzVPN to minimize the time consumed and user involvement in setting up your VPS and OCS Panel
+OCSPANELCENTOS6 is made by andrixxxx to minimize the time consumed and user involvement in setting up your VPS and OCS Panel

 ### How to Use the OCSPanelCentos6 AutoScript